samman1122/college_r/README.md

 # college_r
-This is my first repositiry.
+This is my first repository.
+Author-Samman